How to Choose Fast Pinewood Derby Wheels

 For you to have the Best Pinewood Derby Wheels, you need to start with a good foundation.
 I did not go into great detail in measurements of overall diameter, run out, etc. I machine all acceptable wheels.
 Out of 2000 sets or 8000 wheels, I simply grabbed a handful of wheels from the buckets.
 I chose to rate Best Pinewood Derby Wheels into 3 different sections for my purpose.
 The new gold standard that customers are expecting is a wheel that does not wobble.
 In the past, it was simple.
 As the mold gets older, it has become a little more difficult to produce an aftermarket Speed Wheel that will meet customer standards.

 I sorted out wobble by a simple method.
 I took a solid over sized .0930 shaft and spun the wheel without utilizing the hub.
-By doing this, I focus simply on 1 variable and ensure the the inner bore is concentric with the outer diameter.
+By doing this, I focus simply on 1 variable and ensure that the inner bore is concentric with the outer diameter.
 If there is any deviation, this method of sorting will show it.
 The wheel is discarded if it does not spin smoothly.
-I do not attempt to machine out the wobble, as the only way would be to increase the size of the bore and there is already too great of a gap between a stock bsa axle (0.087″) and the smallest wheel bore diameter which is 0.0960″ and the largest being 0.0985″.
+I do not attempt to machine out the wobble, as the only way would be to increase the size of the bore and there is already too great of a gap between a stock BSA axle (0.087″) and the smallest wheel bore diameter which is 0.0960″ and the largest being 0.0985″.

 Good mold = sample size 20 random wheels, 1 or less “wobble”